chakristianto/Hotel-Form-Practice/README.md

 # Hotel Booking Form

-This website was created as a platform for practicing data insertion into a database
+This website was created as a platform for practicing data insertion into local database

 ## Technologies